 Dorothy Gale is swept away from a farm in Kansas to a magical land of Oz in a tornado and embarks on a quest with her new friends to see the Wizard who can help her return home to Kansas and help her friends as well.

 14th Street and Constitution Avenue, NW

 The National Museum of American History is committed to exploring the legacy of American cinema as well as how film culture shapes how we perceive ourselves as Americans.
 This theater allows Smithsonian Theaters to provide visitors with new and exciting opportunities to explore the art of film in a stunning and intimate 261-seat jewel box venue.
-This theater will host a full roster of public programs, from new and repertory film screenings, lectures, and concerts, to expansive film festivals.
+This theater hosts a full roster of public programs, from new and repertory film screenings, lectures, and concerts, to expansive film festivals.
 The Warner Bros.
-Theater will provide our most intimate and personal experience to date among our theater venues, and offers state-of-the-art digital 2D & 3D and 35mm film presentations.
+Theater provides our most intimate and personal experience to date among our theater venues, and offers state-of-the-art digital 2D & 3D and 35mm film presentations.

 Get updates on upcoming films and events at Warner Bros.
 Theater.
 Sign up for our newsletter here.